 Kosher salt and freshly cracked black pepper, to taste

 Peel carrots, wash and cut them into thin rounds.
 You should have roughly 4 cups of sliced carrots.
-Place into a microwave safe bowl, covered and cook on high, about 7 minutes or until crisp tender.
+Place into a microwave safe bowl, add 2 tablespoons of water, cover and cook on high, about 7 minutes, or until crisp tender.
+Your microwave time may vary.
 Drain.
 Place into a medium to large glass bowl and top with the very thinly sliced sweet onion and bell pepper.
 Toss.

 Meanwhile, in a medium saucepan, whisk together the tomato soup with all of the remaining ingredients.
 Bring to a boil, reduce heat and simmer for about 5 minutes.
 Pour hot mixture over the vegetable mixture, cover and refrigerate for 24 hours, stirring occasionally.